shazm12/url-shortener-api/README.md

 The URL shortening algorithm uses **Base62 encoding** with a counter-based approach:

 - **Base62 Encoding**: Short (7-character) aliases are generated for URLs.
 - **Efficient Hashing**: UUIDv4 values are hashed using FNV-1a to ensure unique aliases.
+This is an alternative approach of using counters and storing in DB.

 This approach ensures short, user-friendly links without performance bottlenecks.